ALacroix68/gitlab-notifier-slack/README.md

 (In coming)

 # gitlab-notifier-slack
-Middleware tool which create notifications in Slack when an event is triggered in Gitlab.
+Middleware tool which create notifications in Slack when specific events are triggered on Gitlab.

 # How does it works